-Research consistently shows 1.6-2.2 grams of protein per kilogram of body weight daily optimises muscle building.
-For an 80kg (176lb) person, this means 128-176 grams of protein per day.
-Beyond 2.2g/kg, muscle-building benefits plateau for most people, though higher intake during fat loss phases helps preserve muscle.
+Most adults need 1.6-2.2 grams of protein per kilogram of bodyweight daily to build muscle effectively.
+For an 80kg person, that's 128-176 grams per day.
+Beyond 2.2g/kg, additional protein provides no further muscle-building benefit for most people, though fat loss phases may benefit from intake up to 2.4g/kg to preserve muscle.

 Key Takeaways